 - Bratwursts, Potatoes, and Sauerkraut Skillet from Julia’s Southern Cooking

 If you’re looking for a quick and easy recipe to enjoy this week, add this Easy Skillet Lasagna to your meal plan.
-I know it’s sure to be a hit at your dinner table!
+I know it’s certain to be a hit at your dinner table!

 As always, Thank you for stopping by and…